gwihlidal/intel-tex-rs/README.md

 State of the art texture compression for BC6H, BC7, ETC1, ASTC and BC1/BC3.

-ISPC and `libclang` are not required, unless regenering the ISPC kernels:
+ISPC and `libclang` are not required, unless regenerating the ISPC kernels:

 ```cargo build --features=ispc```

 * ISPC compiler: